umputun/remark42/site/src/docs/configuration/email/index.md

 ## Setup email authentication

-Here is the list of variables which affect email authentication:
+Here is the list of variables that affect email authentication:

 ```
 AUTH_EMAIL_ENABLE